How to win expired listings

 Keller Williams agent Peter Winscott agrees with Katz’s technique of bringing in professional photography.
 After obtaining an expired listing that sat on the market for 83 days, Winscott knew the terrible pictures needed a major upgrade.
 “I knew all they needed was Virtuance,” he said.
 “We took new pictures without any different staging or changes.
 I increased the price by $10,000 and after 10 days, we were under contract for full list price, all cash offer.”

 There’s a couple of things that these two Keller Williams agents have in common.
 For one, they both had the confidence and credibility to take on an expired listing.
 Secondly, they had a real estate photography partner they could trust.
-By using Virtuance, they knew that setting up the shoot would be easy with 24/7 online scheduling and an award-winning client success team on their side.
-They also knew that their images would be of the highest-quality and consistent with what they’ve received from Virtuance shoot after shoot.
+By using a Virtuance Real Estate Photographer, they knew that setting up the shoot would be easy with 24/7 online scheduling and an award-winning client success team on their side.
+They also knew that their images would be of the highest quality and consistent with what they’ve received from Virtuance shoot after shoot.

 We will talk more about how a professional photography marketing strategy with Virtuance can make a huge impact in selling an expired listing, but let’s begin with how to find these expired listings.